Interviews

 • Thanks

 You should send at least one follow-up email within 24 hours of the interview.
-In that email, express your appreciation for the interviewers’ time, thank them for the opportunity, and reiterate your interest.
-You should also send a follow-up email if the agreed upon deadline for making the hiring decision has passed and you still haven’t heard back.
+In that email, express your appreciation for the interviewer’s time, thank them for the opportunity, and reiterate your interest.
+You should also send a follow-up email if the agreed-upon deadline for making the hiring decision has passed, and you still haven’t heard back.

 When Should You Send a Follow-up Email After an Interview?

-Here are examples of when you could send a follow-up email after the interview:
+Here’s a quick overview of when you could send a follow-up email after the interview:

-• 2 Weeks: Get an update on your job application and the hiring process.
+• 2 weeks: Get an update on your job application and the hiring process.

-Keep your email brief and straight to the point.
-Thank the interviewer for their time and express your appreciation for the opportunity.
+Keep your email straight to the point.
+Thank the interviewer for their time and express your appreciation.
+You could also reiterate your interest by mentioning something specific you discussed in the interview.

 Subject line: Thank you for the [Job Title] interview at [Company Name]